syseleven/grav-docs-metakube/pages/02.Documentation/14.application-best-practices/default.en.md

 ## Application design

-When writing your application, you should keep in mind, that it will run inside of containers on Kubernetes.
+When writing your application, you should keep in mind that it will run inside of containers on Kubernetes.
 Keep the principles of a [12 factor app](https://12factor.net) in mind.

 ## Deployments